Status: In contract, 27-Aug-13

 Implement records management and vital records management training or awareness programs that will provide appropriate training to contractor employees to ensure the management of DOE records in accordance with applicable legal requirements, including 36 CFR, Subchapter B, Records Management.

-ARO makes records management training available to all LBNL employees twice a year through the Berkeley Lab Learning Institute as well as on an as needed basis.
+ARO makes records management training available to all LBNL employees online.
 Archives and records management is part of the New Employee Briefing (NEB).

 Store inactive records in facilities that meet the requirements of applicable Federal regulations found in 36 CFR, Subchapter B, Records Management and ensure that all provisions are met when storing inactive records in agency, contractor and commercial facilities.